Home | Scholarships, Grants, and Financial Aid

 SCHOLARSHIPS, GRANTS, AND FINANCIAL AID

 The East Ohio Conference supports and awards grants to undergraduate campus ministries to empower them to make disciples of Jesus Christ for the transformation of the world.
 Details can be found on the application below.
-Questions about this grant can be sent to Rev. David Macdonald, Chair of the East Ohio Conference Board of Higher Education & Christian Campus Ministry (BHECCM).
+Questions about this grant can be sent to Rev. Dr. Tim Morrison, Chair of the East Ohio Conference Board of Higher Education & Christian Campus Ministry (BHECCM) by e-mail.
+The application for 2026 funding is due on February 28, 2025.

 Scholarships are available to United Methodists who are attending college for their undergraduate degrees.
 To qualify you must: be a full-time student; have strong academic performance; and be active in a local United Methodist church in the East Ohio Conference.
 Preference is given to those attending a United Methodist college.
 Some scholarships are reserved for the children of United Methodist clergy in East Ohio.
 Learn more and apply by March 1.